 The study of the capacity of underground storage of a hydrographic basin is carried out on the basis of the discharge during the period of water depletion or recession (Maréchal et al. 2020), which begins in April and lasts until the end of September in the study area.
-Depletion or recession means the decrease of water stored in the aquifer systemshus denoting the water course regime during periods of rainfall deficit.
+Depletion or recession means the decrease of water stored in the basin aquifer systems.
+Thus they denoting the water course regime during periods of rainfall deficit.
 These parameters and their correlations were studied by means of hydrographs.

-For the preparation of and the quantification of and underground components of the flow rates for the rivers of the study area, the data from four fluviometric stations located in the axes of the Itapemirim and Itabapoana rivers were used.
-It was observed that the fluvial regime of such rivers is well characterized, highlighting a recession period April Septemberand a flooding period October April (Espirito Santo 2007).
+For the preparation of hydrograph units and the quantification of surface and underground components of the flow rates for the rivers of the study area, the data from four fluviometric stations located in the axes of the Itapemirim and Itabapoana rivers were used.
+It was observed that the fluvial regime of such rivers is well characterized, highlighting a recession period (April to September) and a flooding period (October to April), (Espirito Santo 2007).

 The regulation of the base flows does not exclusively depend on the stored water resources – it also depend on the discharge of these resources to water courses.
 Such discharges are conditioned to the difference of hydraulic charges between underground deposits and fluvial channels for the displacement of water between the media (Bonsor et al. 2017; Killian et al. 2019).
 The relationship between the hydraulic charge and the transported flow rate is generally named recession curve.
 The recession curve characterizes the recession period of the basin aquifers by the decrease in stored water (Bernard-Jannin et al. 2016).

-Due to the hydrogeological conditions of the study area, where the permeability is low, the Maillet formula was used to resolve the recession curve.
+Due to the hydrogeological conditions of the study area, where the rocks permeability is low, the Maillet formula was used to resolve the recession curve (Gonçalves et al. 2005).
 The recession curve is adjusted to an expression such as the Maillet equation:

 Q=Q0. e-α t (1)